a2civictech/a2downvoting/README.md

 ###
 TODO
 ###

-combine results from primaries, whcih can be recognized as races starting with one of the following words

-	DEM, REP, LIB, D, R, L

-(followed by a space)

-this will fix a bug in the counting of partisan primaries

 it is possible to decode elections earlier than aug 2013 ... but maybe it's not worth it.